 Celtics forward Jaylen Brown leaves game after hard landing

+MINNEAPOLIS (AP) The Boston Celtics were breathing a little easier after beating Minnesota on Thursday night, and their relief was about more than just the outcome.

-MINNEAPOLIS (AP) Boston small forward Jaylen Brown left the Celtics‘ game Thursday night at Minnesota after landing hard on his back following a dunk late in the third quarter.
+Jaylen Brown, who landed hard on his back and head following a dunk late in the third quarter, was going to be all right.

+”It was just tough to see.
+I was just happy that he was able to get up and walk on his own power,” teammate Al Horford said. ”That’s probably one of the worst falls I’ve seen.”

-Brown lost his grip on the rim as he finished the play, falling awkwardly to the court with 1:31 remaining in the period.
-He stayed down for several minutes, and a stretcher was rushed out.
+Brown lost his grip on the rim as he finished the play, falling awkwardly ”in full backflip mode” as Kyrie Irving put it, to the court with 1:31 remaining in the period.
+Brown stayed down and was still for several minutes, and a stretcher was rushed out.
 But Brown was eventually able to walk slowly to the locker room on his own, and the crowd at Target Center gave him a standing ovation.

-The Celtics ruled Brown out for the rest of the game and announced he was being evaluated for concussion-like symptoms.
+”For him to get up, that’s a strong kid,” Marcus Smart said. ”Took everything he had.
+We were just happy to see him on his feet and walking off on his own.”

+After he was evaluated for concussion-like symptoms, Brown was taken to a hospital for a CT scan and other testing, coach Brad Stevens said.

+Stevens said if the doctors found any reason for concern, Brown would stay overnight in Minnesota and fly back to Boston on Friday.

+”But they’re not anticipating that,” he said, ”so that’s a good thing.”

-Brown had 14 points and five rebounds in 28 minutes for the Celtics, who led 86-74 after three quarters.
-LeBron James of the rival Cleveland Cavaliers tweeted he was praying for Brown .
+Brown had 14 points and five rebounds in 28 minutes for the Celtics, who held on to win 117-109 .
+The arena went silent after the fall by the second-year small forward, and the Timberwolves expressed just as much concern afterward as the Celtics.

+”He’s in my prayers,” Wolves point guard Jeff Teague said. ”That was a tough fall.”

 —